BastilleBSD-Templates/quasselcore/README.md

 Open Quassel Client and work through the questions to set the IP addresses and IRC networks, etc.
 Once done click Save and Connect to connect the core to IRC.

-The template creates a user named quassel with no password set.
-Log in and immediately set the password for the quassel user.

 Below is the text output from installing this on freebsd: